Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: R educed v ibronic m odel for t wo -d imensional e lectronic s pectra

-Here we investigate the nonlinear optical response of the SP based on the reduced vibronic model in section \ref{section_reduced_absorption}, which can quantitatively reproduce numerically exact absorption spectra of the SP.
-Contrary to the dynamics of optical coherence of the SP, which determines absorption line shape and decays within $200\,{\rm fs}$, 2D optical responses are governed by electronic-vibrational dynamics on a picosecond time scale and therefore the noise induced by relative motion modes plays an essential role.
-Here we will consider the noise caused by vibronic coupling to the low-frequency part of the phonon spectral density of the SP, including protein motions, and the vibrational damping of 55 intra-pigment modes.
-The noise will be approximately described by a Lindblad equation where decoherence rates are computed based on a microscopic Hamiltonian.
-The influence of center-of-mass modes on 2D spectra will be considered analytically~\cite{SMMukamel}, as is the case of absorption simulations.
-We will compute rephasing 2D spectra of the SP based on the reduced vibronic model in order to demonstrate that oscillatory 2D signals are a mixture of $\Delta'\approx 1800\,{\rm cm}^{-1}$ frequency component induced by vibronic coherence $\ket{\psi_{+}}\bra{\psi_{-}}$, and multiple components with frequencies $\omega_k\lesssim 1600\,{\rm cm}^{-1}$ originating from vibrational coherences of the 55 intra-pigment modes.
+Here we investigate the nonlinear optical response of SP based on the reduced vibronic model in \ref{section_reduced_absorption}, which can quantitatively reproduce numerically exact absorption spectra of SP.
+Contrary to the dynamics of optical coherence of SP, which determines absorption line shape and decays within $200\,{\rm fs}$, nonlinear spectroscopic techniques can measure electronic-vibrational dynamics on a picosecond time scale and therefore the noise induced by relative vibrational motions can significantly modify simulated nonlinear spectra.
+Here we consider the noise originating from the relative motions of low-frequency protein modes and the vibrational damping of 55 intra-pigment modes, which is approximately described by a Lindblad equation.
+The influence of the center-of-mass motions of the total vibrational environments on 2D electronic spectra (2DES) can be taken into account analytically~\cite{SMMukamel}, similar to absorption simulations considered in \ref{section_reduced_absorption}.
+We compute rephasing 2D spectra of SP based on the reduced vibronic model in order to demonstrate that oscillatory 2D signals are a mixture of $\Delta'\approx 1800\,{\rm cm}^{-1}$ frequency component induced by vibronic coherence $\ket{\psi_{+}}\bra{\psi_{-}}$ in the electronic excited state manifold, and multiple oscillatory components with frequencies $\omega_k\lesssim 1600\,{\rm cm}^{-1}$ originating from vibrational coherences of the 55 intra-pigment modes in the electronic ground state manifold.